wsphd/fcculs/README.md

 There isn't enough room on GitHub to host the resulting datasets, so they are posted at: https://smithw.org/scma/

-There is a file for each SoCal county in two formats: .xlsx and .csv.
+There is a file for each SoCal county in two formats: .csv and .xlsx.

 Details: